circularfashion/cf-circularity-id-standard/develop.md

 Everything related to the schema is stored in `./schema`, and the examples are in `./examples`.

 RELAX NG is a little bit difficult to parse, but there are validators in many different languages for many different systems.
 The Wikipedia article for RELAX NG is very helpful:
 [https://en.wikipedia.org/wiki/RELAX_NG](https://en.wikipedia.org/wiki/RELAX_NG)

 The schema can be edited either directly in the `.rng` or `.rnc` files, or using a GUI editor such as
 [\<oxygen \/\> xml editor](https://www.oxygenxml.com/) - as long as the
 resulting files are stored in `./schema/$VERSION/schema.rng` and `./schema/$VERSION/schema.rnc`

 One goal is to keep the XML schema simple enough that the data for it can cleanly be converted into a simple JSON format, and then back into valid xml.
 This conversion script is still in development.

 ### schema rules

 we have a few things we like to lean on and some standards that we adhere to with the relaxng schema definitions.

 - refs should be `IN_ALL_UPPERCASE` to distinguish them from regular elements
-- element names should use underscores (`_`) and not dashes (`-`)
+- element names should use snake case (underscores (`_`) and not dashes (`-`))
 - refs should be the same name as the element they include, just in uppercase
 - two space indent ;)